wdevore/Ranger-Dart/README.md

 7. Congratulations.
 You have successfully installed and ran **Ranger**!

 ###[Templates, Applications and Unit tests](#templates)
-**Ranger** comes with a suite of Templates, Applications and Unit tests.
+**Ranger** comes with a suite of Templates, Applications and Unit tests all of which is located in the **Sack**.
 Each serves as a *howto* for starting a project or referencing during project development.
 When starting a new project you will copy one of the Templates and begin coding from there.
 The Applications and Unit tests are for later, after you have a project underway and want to know how to do something.

 #### Templates
 There are currently 7 Templates located under the *web* folder.